harrycresswell/harry/content/writing/secure-privacy-focused-email.md

 Tutanota encrypts emails sent to other users by default, but it’s worth noting that [sending encrypted emails to an external recipient](https://tutanota.com/faq#encrypted-emails-external) will require a password.
 You will then need to share this password with the recipient via an encrypted messaging app, such as [Signal](https://signal.org/) or [Telegram](https://telegram.org/).
 Using this password, the recipient will be able to access the email you’ve sent them on Tutanota’s encrypted servers.

 I’m pointing this out because it’s easy to think the “end-to-end encrypted email” thing happens automatically, as soon as you hit send.
 In reality, this is only the case when both the sender and recipient are using Tutanota.
-If full encryption is something that’s important to you, then you’ll have to get used to sharing passwords, as the large majority simply aren’t using Tutanota.
+If full encryption is something that’s important to you, then you’ll have to get used to sharing passwords, as the large majority aren’t using Tutanota.

 The good news is that Tutanota still provides a high level of encryption in transit, and all the emails you receive remain encrypted on Tutanota’s servers.
 But, if the recipient uses Gmail, Outlook or another unencrypted email service, then any email they receive will be unencrypted at rest.
 That is, unless you use a password.